 GCSS Return to School Plan - Fall 2020

-Based on community spread information and input from the community, the Greene County School System plans to implement Option 2 as outlined in the below infographic when we return to school on August 17th.
-This plan, based on stakeholder feedback from our parent and staff surveys and recommendations from the Georgia Department of Education and Georgia Department of Public Health, provides face-to-face instruction for Pk-3rd grade on a rotating on-campus schedule.
-Students in grades 4-12 will use a distance learning model, with opportunities for supplemental small group instruction in-person at their school buildings.
-In addition, parents of students in grades PK-3 may select the Virtual Learning opportunity, which will be fully online with no in-person instruction.
+Currently, Greene County falls into the Minimal/Moderate Spread category.
+Therefore, the Greene County School System plans to implement Option 2 as outlined in the below graphic when we return to school on August 17th.
+This plan, based on stakeholder feedback from our parent and staff surveys and recommendations from the Georgia Department of Education and Georgia Department of Public Health, provides face-to-face instruction for Pk-3rd grade on a rotating on-campus schedule and distance learning for 4th-12th grades with opportunities for supplemental small group instruction in-person at their school buildings.

 - Additional hand-washing stations throughout our schools